Two days ago, a 25 year old entrepreneur asked me this question.

 That change was digital marketing.

-In the 8 years of consulting, I’ve made so many mistakes that led me in the wrong direction.
+In the 8 years of providing marketing services, I’ve made so many mistakes that led me in the wrong direction.

 If I could turn back time and imagine that I WAS that young entrepreneur asking that very same question…

 I would say:

 “The most powerful presentation you can make as a freelancer, is to start an agency”